 If you’re planning on working at a busy nightclub – good luck with getting hired as an inexperienced bartender.
 You need to start as a food server or barback to get some experience and then make the leap to bartending in these types of places.

-Starting off in a beer bar or a low volume corporate theme restaurant type of establishment is beneficial.
+Starting off in a beer and wine bar or a low volume corporate theme restaurant type of establishment is beneficial.
 And, it provides a starting point to move up that bartending ladder.
 These types of bars may not require any experience at all – and may even have their own in-house bartender training programs.